medically reviewed by Dr Godmi Tresa

 Why Do You Need Medical Attention for Bad Breath?

-While bad breath may seem minor, it can have significant social and emotional consequences.
-Imagine being on a first date or job interview and self-conscious about your breath - not a confidence booster!
+While bad breath may seem minor, it can have crucial social and emotional effects.
+Imagine you being on a first date or job interview and self-conscious about your breath - not a confidence booster!

 Did you know?

-Moreover, bad breath can be a symptom of underlying health issues, such as gum disease, respiratory infections, or liver and kidney problems.
-You can freshen your breath and identify and treat any underlying conditions by seeking medical attention.
+Bad breath can also be a symptom of respiratory infections, liver and kidney problems, gum disease, and other underlying medical treatments.
+You can seek medical help to improve your breath and identify and treat any underlying problems.

-So the next time you reach for a mint or breath freshener, remember that bad breath is more than just an inconvenience - it's a historical and potentially serious health concern that deserves attention!
+The next time you reach for a mint or breath freshener, remember that bad breath is more than just an inconvenience.
+It is a long-standing and occasionally serious health problem that needs to be addressed.

 Frequently Asked Questions